 Proponents of carrot oil say it is gentle and healing.
 Because of its mildly sweet fragrance, it can also be combined with other essential oils of your choice for a customized rinse or treatment.

-One recent study shows that carrot oil has antibacterial properties against a variety of bacteria and fungus.
+shows that carrot oil has antibacterial properties against a variety of bacteria and fungus.
 People experiencing dandruff and dry scalp may find relief from their symptoms when they treat their hair periodically with carrot oil.
 Using naturally occurring oils on your scalp, particularly if it’s dry, can stimulate the production of your own body’s oil, or sebum.

 There aren’t many studies on the risks and benefits of carrot oil.
 Because of the anecdotal nature of reported risks, it’s best to consult your doctor before you begin using carrot oil.

 As with any topical product or supplement, carrot oil carries the risk of allergic reaction.
 Before applying carrot oil to your hair, do a patch test on a small amount of skin, such as an area on the inside of your arm or the back of your neck.
 Always dilute carrot oil with a carrier oil like grapeseed or coconut oil before applying it to your skin.
 Leave it on for at least 24 hours to observe whether you react to it.
 If there’s no reaction, you should be fine to proceed with applying a hair treatment.
 If you do experience an allergic reaction, stop use immediately and contact your doctor.

 While carrot oil doesn’t appear to turn dark-pigmented hair orange, overuse could cause the skin of the scalp to turn orange.
 Using carrot oil too often on blonde or other light-colored hair may carry the same risk.
 Some people use carrot juice as a natural hair dye.